gasolin/foxbox/README.md

     $ GAIA_PATH=${PWD}/gaia vagrant up

 Then follow instructions on screen to specify internet connection and the root permission password.
 Now the environment is settled for you.

+Inside of virtualbox, run command:

+    $ gaia_init.sh

+to clone gaia source code.
+Or you could use normal way to git clone [gaia](https://github.com/mozilla-b2g/gaia).

 ## In Virtual Machine